Biomimetic Transfer Learning-Based Complex Gastrointestinal Polyp Classification

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Background: This research investigates the application of Artificial Intelligence (AI), particularly biomimetic convolutional neural networks (CNNs), for the automatic classification of gastrointestinal (GI) polyps in endoscopic images.
-The study combines AI and Transfer learning techniques to support early detection of colorectal cancer by enhancing diagnostic accuracy with pre-trained models.
-Methods: The Ksavir dataset, comprising 4,000 annotated endoscopic images across eight polyp categories, was used.
-Images were pre-processed via normalisation, resizing and data augmentation.
-Several CNN architectures—including state-of-the-art optimized ResNet50, DenseNet121, MobileNetV2, and others—were trained and evaluated.
-Models were assessed through training, validation, and testing phases, using performance metrics such as overall accuracy, confusion matrix, precision, recall, and F1 score.
-Results: ResNet50 achieved the highest validation accuracy at 90%, followed closely by DenseNet121 with 87.5% and MobileNetV2 with 86.5%.
+(1) Background: This research investigates the application of Artificial Intelligence (AI), particularly biomimetic convolutional neural networks (CNNs), for the automatic classification of gastrointestinal (GI) polyps in endoscopic images.
+The study combines AI and Transfer learning techniques to support early detection of colorectal cancer by enhancing diagnostic accuracy with pre-trained models; (2) Methods: The Kvasir dataset, comprising 4000 annotated endoscopic images across eight polyp categories, was used.
+Images were pre-processed via normalisation, resizing, and data augmentation.
+Several CNN architectures, including state-of-the-art optimized ResNet50, DenseNet121, and MobileNetV2, were trained and evaluated.
+Models were assessed through training, validation, and testing phases, using performance metrics such as overall accuracy, confusion matrix, precision, recall, and F1 score; (3) Results: ResNet50 achieved the highest validation accuracy at 90.5%, followed closely by DenseNet121 with 87.5% and MobileNetV2 with 86.5%.
 The models demonstrated good generalisation, with small differences between training and validation accuracy.
-Average inference time was under 0.5 seconds on a computer with limited resources, confirming real-time applicability.
-Confusion matrix analysis indicates common errors frequently occurred between visually similar classes, particularly when reviewed by less-experienced medical physicians.
-These errors underscore the difficulty of distinguishing subtle features in gastrointestinal imagery and highlight the value of model-assisted diagnostics in supporting clinical decision-making.
-Conclusions: This obtained results confirms that Deep learning-based CNN architectures, combined with Transfer learning and optimisation techniques, can classify accuratly endoscopic images and support medical diagnostics.
-Recommended solutions to address classification challenges included the use of advanced data augmentation strategies, such as rotation, flipping, contrast adjustment, and scaling—to artificially increase dataset diversity and improve model generalisation.
-Additionally, explainability techniques were applied, most notably Gradient-weighted Class Activation Mapping (Grad-CAM), which generates visual heatmaps to highlight the regions within an image that influenced the model’s prediction.
-These methods help identify potential sources of error and improve transparency, making CNN-based decision systems more interpretable for clinicians.
+The average inference time was under 0.5 s on a computer with limited resources, confirming real-time applicability.
+Confusion matrix analysis indicates that common errors frequently occur between visually similar classes, particularly when reviewed by less-experienced medical physicians.
+These errors underscore the difficulty of distinguishing subtle features in gastrointestinal imagery and highlight the value of model-assisted diagnostics; (4) Conclusions: The obtained results confirm that Deep learning-based CNN architectures, combined with Transfer learning and optimisation techniques, can classify accurately endoscopic images and support medical diagnostics.